Media Literacy and Media Advocacy for Social Work: A Toolkit for Faculty and Students

 Definitions

-Media literacy is defined as the ability to critically analyze media for accuracy, credibility or evidence of bias.
+Media literacy is the ability to critically analyze media for accuracy, credibility or evidence of bias.

-Media advocacy is defined as producing media to effect action, influence policy or alter the public's view of an issue.
+Media advocacy means producing media to effect action, influence policy or alter the public's view of an issue.

 These exercises are designed to help students analyze, evaluate and ultimately produce media messages about the topics social workers are concerned with both in their local communities and in broader global contexts.